devakowakou/ims-react/README.md

 ## 🚨 Troubleshooting

-- **Dashboard shows empty data**: Ensure the backend API is running on `http://localhost:5050`.
-The frontend displays default values if the API is unavailable.
+- **Dashboard shows empty data**:
+  - In development: Ensure the backend API is running on `http://localhost:5050`
+  - In production: The app should connect to `https://inventory-backend-dev.onrender.com/api` automatically
 - **Authentication issues**: Check that your token is valid in localStorage.
 - **Build errors**: Verify Node.js and pnpm versions match requirements.
+- **API connection issues**: Check that `VITE_API_URL` is set correctly in your `.env` file for development.

 ## 🤝 Contributing